 In our recent article we talked about the commercial advantage to be gained by using automation in conjunction with outsourcing.
 In this article, we share 4 tips from our clients who are enjoying the financial benefits of using automation and outsourcing.

 Use existing ‘plug and play’ tools wherever they are available

 Whilst it can be very tempting to think about creating bespoke software packages with custom integrations between add-ons and systems, this can end up being very expensive and time-consuming.
-Ideally wherever possible you want to build any software bundles, that are used with clients, e.g. Xero + receipt bank + chaser + spotlight, so that no bespoke integration for your clients is needed.
+Ideally wherever possible you want to build any software bundles, that are used with clients, e.g. Xero + Dext + chaser + spotlight, so that no bespoke integration for your clients is needed.
 After all, it just takes one software vendor to do an update and this could break your bespoke software solution.